How Postgres CTIDs Gave Me a 30x Speedup on Processing 200 Million Rows

 }

-await transaction.CommitAsync();"We have an index, it should be fast" — right?
+await transaction.CommitAsync();"We have an index and the update uses a primary key join, it should be fast" — right?
 Wrong.
 This approach fell apart for two reasons, and they both had the same root cause.

 The fetch was slow.
 Each batch of 150k rows took 20–30 seconds to load.
-The index told Postgres which rows to grab, but retrieving them still required jumping to scattered pages all over the disk.
+More on why later.

 The update was worse.
 Each batch update took 1–2 minutes.
 Postgres had to write new tuple versions, update the partial index (which now had to remove entries as process_result became non-null), and update the table's primary index.

 At this rate, processing all 200 million rows would take 2–3 days.
 That might be acceptable for a one-time ETL job, but I was iterating on business logic and needed to review results quickly.
-I needed something drastically faster.
+This was non acceptable.

 A Detour: How Indexes Actually Work in Postgres